antistereov/server-config/README.md

     alias --save bat=batcat
     ```

-12. For these tools to work, you need to append the following lines to `~/.config/fish/config.fish`:
+ 9. For these tools to work, you need to append the following lines to `~/.config/fish/config.fish`:
     ```text
     # Enable zoxide
     zoxide init fish | source
     ```
-13. Check out this repository to install fish plugins: [awsm.fish](https://github.com/jorgebucaran/awsm.fish)
+10. Check out this repository to install fish plugins: [awsm.fish](https://github.com/jorgebucaran/awsm.fish)
     I like to use these:
     ```shell
     fisher install jethrokuan/z PatrickF1/fzf.fish IlanCosman/tide@v6
     ```
-14. If you want to use private Git repositories, you need to generate an SSH-key to be able to access the Server Config repository.
+11. Create useful aliases:
     ```shell
+    alias --save dc="docker compose"
+    alias --save dl="docker logs"
+    alias --save de="docker exec"
+    alias --save dps="docker ps --format '{{.Names}}\t{{.Status}}'"
+    ```
+12. If you want to use private Git repositories, you need to generate an SSH-key to be able to access the Server Config repository.
+    ```shell
     ssh-keygen -t ed25519 -C your@email.com
     ```
     and add the newly generated SSH-key to your GitHub account: [GitHub Doc](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account).
-15. Setting your Git username and mail for every repository on your computer:
+13. Setting your Git username and mail for every repository on your computer:
    ```shell
    git config --global user.name "Mona Lisa" git config --global user.email "YOUR_EMAIL"